 if you’re embracing a Christmas wedding theme, you’re going to need a tree.
 We suggest going the extra mile and decorating it with ornaments that match your colour scheme (and maybe some monogrammed ones, too).

 Stay warm and cozy on your big day by saying your “I dos” in front of a crackling fireplace.
 Don’t forget to decorate the mantel with ornaments.
+Pro tip: check out these 10 Fireplace Wedding Decor Ideas We’re Absolutely Obsessed With.

 Spruce Aisle Markers